technomancy/bussard/manual.md

 Your targeting indicator will turn light green when you are within range of a station that allows logins.

-Sessions are initiated using the `ship.actions.login` function, which will log you into the currently-targeted planet or station with the provided username and password if you are within communications range.
+Sessions are initiated using the ssh() function, which will log you into the currently-targeted planet or station with the provided username and password if you are within communications range.

-Most stations allow limited access via a `guest` account with an empty password, which is the default if no username and password are provided.
+Most stations allow limited access via a "guest" account with an empty password, which is the default if no username and password are provided.
 Files on guest accounts are wiped upon logout.
 Once you are logged in as a guest, you may have the option to purchase an account